-Another common name for this species is simply “Giant timber.”
+Another common name for this species is simply “Chinese timber.”
 Indeed, it’s one of the largest types of bamboo that you can grow easily in a North American garden.
-In warmer climates it can get 50 to 60 feet tall, and further north it will grow to 20 or 30 feet.
+In warmer climates, it can get 50 to 60 feet tall, and further north it will grow to 20 or 30 feet.
 Oldham’s reaches maturity in about 5 or 6 years, and that’s when it will start producing those full-sized culms; in the first couple years the culms may only be half as tall.
 It’s cold hardy down to about 20º F, so you can grow it in a wider range of climate zones than other tropical varieties.

 The combination of its restricted, clumping growth habit and its majestic stature, makes oldhamii a very popular choice among gardeners.
 It can provide an attractive centerpiece in a spacious garden, and a row of plants can make a very effective privacy screen.
 The impressive canes of this bamboo are also quite useful for any number of building projects, from fishing poles and garden stakes to furniture and tipi structures.

 Oldhamii is one of the few speceis that is respected both as an ornamental and a commerical bamboo variety.

 Along with Bambusa, Phyllostachys is another of the most prevalent genera of bamboo.
 They are especially resilient and cold-hardy.
 But the several dozen varieties of this genus are all runners, and some of them can become pretty intrusive, so watch out.
 One thing about running bamboo is that it’s very easy to propagate because it spreads so quickly.
 In fact, its aggressive growth often requires you to remove significant portions of the root mass.
 And those portions can easily provide new plants.
 All this allows nurseries to propagate the plants steadily, and sell them at a pretty low price.